 I see myself enjoying that garden, welcoming friends and family, happy in these beautiful surroundings.
 The house decorated for Christmas… and I’m sitting in that room, this room…. pulling into the driveway.
 I’m home….

 These are random thoughts from a vivid imagination.
-I can admire a beautiful home, but I know that I will never live in a house like that.
+I can admire as a beautiful home, but I know that I will never live in a house like that.

 Short of a big lottery win, I guess that is true for most of us.

-It is just a dream.
-It’s bitter-sweet.
-A nice dream to have, but one based on a realisation that there is a distance between what we have, and what others have.
+It is just a dream and it’s bitter-sweet.
+A nice dream to have, but one based on a realisation that there will always be some distance between what some people have, and where some people live.

-We can admire other people’s homes because they appeal directly to our imagination and sense of aesthetics.
+Other people’s homes may appeal directly to our imagination and sense of aesthetics.
 We recognise there is a lifestyle that goes with it – very different from the one we have at the moment.
-Oh, so far apart.

 It is all relative.
 There will always be the “Have’s” and “Have Not’s.”

 Walking in suburbia is a great way to expose ourselves to different lifestyles and ways of living.

 Although we may always be on the outside – physically and socially – it gives us some level of contact, and that gives us something to think about.
 From every home – whether we appraise it or critique it – we can learn, or assimilate, something.